 Outlook includes forward-looking statements which are subject to risks, uncertainties and other factors that could cause actual results to differ materially from expected results.
 See page 1 "FORWARD-LOOKING STATEMENTS".

-Note that cost information, including AISC1 and capital, within this MD&A are generally in Canadian currency.
-However, in this Outlook section, costs, including AISC1 and capital, are in US currency to allow for ease of comparison with our peers, who often report in US currency.
+Note that cost information in this Outlook section, including AISC1 and capital, are in US currency to allow for ease of comparison with our peers, who often report in US currency.